 Below is our full response to news of the release of one of Sepilok Orangutan Rehabilitation Centre’s (SORC) orangutans, called Tiger.
-The release took place on 3 October 2018.
 Tiger’s release was widely covered by major news medias in Malaysia.
 Here is one of them.
 Tiger is now back at SORC.

-LAST October, an orangutan called Tiger was moved from the Sepilok Orangutan Rehabilitation Centre (SORC) to the Tabin Wildlife Reserve.
+On 3 October 2018, an orangutan called Tiger was moved from SORC to the Tabin Wildlife Reserve.

 There appears to be no mention in the media of Tiger’s return to SORC, unlike the fanfare by SWD when he was released into Tabin.